bryanluza/python_project_template/README.md

 ## Key Technologies & Tools:

-### Development Dependencies (TODO: Is uv a dev dependency? should I mention git and GH?)
+### Development Dependencies (# TODO: Is uv a dev dependency (want to mention it but it's not part of the project's dev dependencies)?
+Same for git and GitHub?)
 - uv: project/package management, using pyproject.toml and uv.lock
 - ruff: code formatting and linting
 - pre-commit: git hooks manager using pre-commit-config.yaml